Alternative Names: Ali’s reef

 Mobile Network service: Orange/Vodaphone

-Other comments: Don't forget to click on the Facebook like at the bottom of the page and let you dive buddies know about this dive site.
+Other comments: Don't forget to use the comments at the bottom of the page to let other divers know what its like to dive here.

 Cafe Pit Stop Diner (greasy spoon) Left after the Arrochar hotel heading north and 150m back down the Loch.
 Google